roadtocode4u/spaceship/docs/javascript/07-conditional-statement/07-conditional-statment.md

 >JEE MAIN Claer Hua... <br/>
 >JEE ADV Claer Hua...

-In the above example `two variables`, `jeeMain and jeeAdv`, are declared and initialized with `values 130 and 150`.
+In the above example `two variables`, `jeeMain and jeeAdv`, are declared and assign `values 130 and 150`.

-The `if statement` checks whether `jeeMain is greater than or equal to 120`.
+The `if statement{ ... }` checks whether `jeeMain is greater than or equal to 120`.
 This condition is true because` jeeMain is 130`.

 Inside this block, it logs `"JEE MAIN Clear Hua..."` to the console using `console.log()`.